abeusher/simplediagrams_docs/docs/view-helpers.rst

 Grid
 --------------------

-The grid helper just shows a grid on top of whatever you're doing.
+The grid helper just shows a grid behind whatever you're doing.
 You can choose to snap objects to it, or just use it for a visual guide.

-To control the line color, size  of the cells, and whether the grid is in front or behind your stuff, use the grid properties dialog ( *View* > *Grid properties* )
+Use the grid properties dialog to control things like line color, the size of the cells, whether the grid is in front or behind your stuff, and whether to include it when you export your diagram to another format.
+ ( *View* > *Grid properties* )

 .. figure:: /_static/images/grid-properties-dialog.png